Description of Program

 Each module may be subdivided into units.
 Each unit has a corresponding study guide for students to complete.
 Within each unit, you will find the following components: overview, objectives, assignments, instructor provided outline, references.
 You may also see presentations and case studies to enhance your experience.
 Suggested due dates to submit assignments are provided to help students progress through this finite program.
 The study guides will be submitted to instructors via Blackboard.

 Instructors are expected to review study guides within 3 business days.
 You are encouraged to participate in the discussion board.
 This interactive tool allows participants to share ideas and resources related to your interest in informatics.

 After the completion of all modules, the participant will take an on-line examination.
 The exam is 75 questions with a two hour time limit.

 We recommend that you do not use your work e-mail address for taking this course.
 Many businesses, especially government agencies, utilize security firewalls.
 Communication from the instructor, the University, or other students may not get through and you will not see the message.
 We also do not recommend you use AOL, for similar reasons.
 AOL accounts include spam prevention-type filters and our communication with you may be filtered-out.
 We recommend you obtain a separate e-mail account for your course work.
 Yahoo.com and MSN.com offer free e-mail accounts.

 Faculty will be available by telephone to assist learners.

 Why Enroll in an Interactive Internet Program?

-The convenience of on-line instruction allows the participant to "attend" class at any hour or day of the week during the 10 week period.
+The convenience of on-line instruction allows the participant to "attend" class at any hour or day of the week during the seven week period.
 Participants will learn from experts in the area of informatics and have the opportunity to network with other course participants from across the country.
 Internet instruction provides an opportunity for personal interaction with course faculty while providing the comfort of learning in your own home or office.

 Continuing Education Credits